avimedical/smcb-unlocker/README.md

 ## Architecture

-The application is organized into three modules:
+The application is organized into modules:
 - `client/` contains the REST and Websocket implementations for the communication with the Konnektor and Cherry card terminals
 - `job/` contains data structure definitions for the job queues in the application
+- `logging/` contains the configuration for the simple and Google log formats
+- `pipeline/` contains the distinct pipelines for log exports, rebooting and SMC-B unlocking
 - `worker/` contains the core logic for the tasks of the application:
   - `worker/discover/` contains logic on identifying SMC-Bs that need to be unlocked
   - `worker/log/` contains logic on streaming Konnekor logs